 Under the terms of the management agreement, CMA provides, subject to the direction and supervision of the Board of Directors of the Company, (i) senior corporate functions (including supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments) as well as the services of a Chief Executive Officer and Chief Financial Officer, and (ii) services in connection with acquisitions, dispositions and financings by the Company, including identifying and profiling acquisition candidates, negotiating and structuring potential transactions and arranging financing for any such transaction.
 CMA, through its personnel, also provides, to the extent possible, the stimulus and creativity to develop an innovative and dynamic persona for the Company, its products and corporate image.
 In order to fulfill its obligations under the management agreement, CMA employs numerous individuals, who, acting as a unit, provide management, administrative and creative functions for the Company.
 In connection with providing services under the management agreement, CMA is a twenty percent (20%) joint owner of an aircraft used by the Company.
 (See "Elements of Executive Compensation - Retirement, Health and Other Benefits" above.)
-The management agreement provides that the Company will pay CMA an annual base fee equal to one percent of the consolidated net sales of the Company, and further provides that the Compensation and Stock Option Committee and the Board of Directors may from time to time award additional incentive compensation to CMA.
-The Board of Directors on numerous occasions contemplated incentive compensation and, since the inception of this agreement, no incentive compensation has been paid.
-We incurred management fees to CMA of \$10.2 million for Fiscal 2019, \$9.8 million for Fiscal 2018, and \$8.3 million for Fiscal 2017.
-The Company does not have written policies and procedures with respect to related party transactions, but the Company's practice has been that the services and performance of CMA are reviewed annually by the independent members of the Compensation and Stock Option Committee and the Board of Directors.
-During the course of such reviews, the independent directors on the Compensation and Stock Option Committee have, on numerous occasions, proposed that CMA be paid an incentive due to superior performance based on various criteria, including the favorable outcome of specific negotiations and long-term performance of the Company.
+The management agreement provides that the Company will pay CMA an annual base fee equal to one percent of the consolidated net sales of the Company, and further provides that the Compensation and Stock Option Committee and the Board of Directors may from time to time award additional incentive compensation to CMA or its personnel.
+The Board of Directors on numerous occasions contemplated incentive compensation to CMA, however, since the inception of this agreement, no incentive compensation has been paid.
+We incurred management fees to CMA of \$10.0 million for Fiscal 2020, \$10.2 million for Fiscal 2019, and \$9.8 million for Fiscal 2018.
+The Company does not have written policies and procedures with respect to related party transactions, but the Company's practice has been that the services and performance of CMA are reviewed annually by the Compensation and Stock Option Committee and the Board of Directors.
+During the course of such reviews, the Compensation and Stock Option Committee has, on numerous occasions, proposed that CMA be paid an incentive due to superior performance based on various criteria, including the favorable outcome of specific negotiations and long-term performance of the Company.